gordwilling/OmahaHiLo/README.md

       3 -> []
       4 -> []
 ```
-   In Java 8, both operations can be done in one expression
+   In Java 8, both operations can be done in one expression:

   ```java
     Map<Integer, List<List<Card>>> groupByN(@NotNull List<Card> cards) {